-To purchase a lift ticket, go to the main ticket window and present your driver’s license and passport.
-You will then be given a lift ticket which you will need to bring with you when going up the lifts.
-In order to use the self-pay lot, go to the main gate and show your lift ticket or backcountry permit.
+To purchase a high speed lift ticket, go to the main ticket window and present your driver’s license and passport.
+You will then be given a lift ticket which you will need to bring with you when going up the high speed lifts.
+In order to use the self-pay lot, go to the main gate and show your high speed lift ticket or backcountry permit.

 At Woodward Copper, you’ll have a summer camp experience unlike any other.
 Ten weeks of on-snow skiing and snowboarding camps are offered by Woodward Copper at the resort’s summer terrain park, which is home to the most thrilling summer camp in the Rocky Mountains.
 This season, a new option allows campers to prioritise their session to concentrate on either all-mountain adventure or the development of their skier and rider skills.